LinkWentz/UFO-Report-2021/README.md

 ## (Bonus) Question 4.
 What state has the most UFO reports per capita?
 ##### Methodology:
 This was another relatively simple question.
 To answer it I plotted the amount of reports for each year.
 There was already a very convenient year column in the NUFORC data set, so all I really had to do was make a histogram of that column.
-As you'll see I limited the plot to a period of 42 years, from 1974 to 2016.
-The upper limit was due to the fact that the dataset I used was scraped from NUFORC's website in early 2017, meaning that a count of the UFO reports for that year wouldn't have been useable.
+As you'll see I limited the plot to a period of 42 years, from 1974 to 2020.
 The lower limit was decided on simply because NUFORC was founded in 1974, and therefore reports before that date are sparse at best and all retroactively added.
 I believed this would have added junk to the chart without providing reliable information.

 ##### Results:
 The amount of UFO sightings per year appears to have increased exponentially over time.
 However, scaling the y-axis accordingly shows us that reports were actually happening at a pretty consistent rate before the mid-90's.
 I believe the reason for this is the popularization of cell phones and the internet making it much easier to report these sightings.
 That is surely not the only variable, and I, of course, can only speculate, but if pressed for an explanation, that is what I would go with.